 The Company primarily invests in property and equipment in connection with the opening and remodeling of stores and in computer software and hardware.
 The Company periodically reviews its store locations and estimates the recoverability of its assets, recording an impairment charge, if necessary, when the Company decides to close the store or otherwise determines that future estimated undiscounted cash flows associated with those assets will not be sufficient to recover the carrying value.
-This determination is based on a number of factors, including the store's historical operating results and cash flows, estimated future sales growth, real estate development in the area and perceived local market conditions which can be difficult to predict and may be subject to change.
-Store asset impairment charges incurred in fiscal 2009, 2008 and 2007 were \$689,471, \$498,239 and \$1,039,120, respectively.
-In addition, the Company regularly evaluates its computer-related and other long-lived assets are retired or otherwise disposed of, the cost and related accumulated depreciation or amortization are removed from the accounts, and any resulting gain or loss is reflected in income for that period.
+This determination is based on a number of factors, including the store's historical operating results and cash flows, estimated future sales growth, real estate development in the area and perceived local market conditions that can be difficult to predict and may be subject to change.
+Store asset impairment charges incurred in fiscal 2010, 2009 and 2008 were \$351,000, \$689,000 and \$498,000, respectively.
+In addition, the Company regularly evaluates its computer-related and other long-lived assets and may accelerate depreciation over the revised useful life if the asset is expected to be replaced or has limited future value.
+When assets are retired or otherwise disposed of, the cost and related accumulated depreciation or amortization are removed from the accounts, and any resulting gain or loss is reflected in income for that period.